5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

-# PS2 Keyboard mappings for brightness control
+# PS2 Keyboard mappings and brightness keys

 ## Description

-Keyboard Keys can be re-mapped for triggering different keys than the one that's actual pressed.
-Function keys like `F2` can be re-mapped to triggering `F10`, for example, etc. *Only* keys that can capture `PS2 Scan Code` under macOS can be re-mapped!
+Keyboard keys can be re-mapped for triggering different keys than the one that's actual pressed.
+Function keys like `F2` can be re-mapped to triggering `F10`, for example.
+But beware that *only* keys that can capture `PS2 Scan Code` under macOS can be re-mapped!

 ### **Update** [September 30, 2020]: